Hezekiah-Elisha/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * The file olleh will be in the working directory
 ## chmod -R a+x .
 11-directories_permissions - a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
+## mkdir -m 751 dir holberton
+12-directory_permissions - a script that creates a directory called dir_holberton with permissions 751 in the working directory.